sudheera96/NoteTracker/README.md

 1. As a user, after opening application, I want to create assignment log.
 1. As a user, after creating assignment log, I want to add submission date and time.
 1. As a user, after adding submission date and time, I want to set alert for start doing the assignment.
+1. As a user, for displaying alert with sound and message on screen, I want to provide message.
+1. As a user, after getting remainder of alert, I want to start the timer for doing the assignment.